Thinopyrum intermedium: Hybridization with wheat

 T. intermedium has been hybridized with wheat since the 1940s.
 This confers some advantages.
 First, hybridization of T. intermedium with wheat transfers fungal- and viral-resistances to domestic wheat plants.
 However, which specific genes protect against which specific fungi is not known.
 T. elongatum and T. intermedium impart a total of four leaf rust resistance genes, while T. intermedium confers two powdery mildew resistance genes.
 There's evidence that T. intermedium also has resistance to wheat streak mosaic virus, the Aceria tosichella mite, Barley yellow dwarf, and others.
 These conferred genes in wheat help increase yield and hardiness in times of environmental strain.
 Second, T. intermedium also has genes that improve bread making when hybridized with common wheat.
 While this may not seem like an important characteristic, better bread may mean more calories, feeding more people.
 In addition, bread that stays fresh longer may provide more opportunities for people to be adequately fed, and/or the bread can be transported to areas without much food access.

 Strategies for domestication

 The Land Institute has been working to develop viable wheat and Thinopyrum intermedium hybrids since 2001, and there have been several successful strains that shared 14 T. intermedium chromosomes and 42 wheat chromosomes.
-These hybrids perform better regarding yield and resistance than either of their parents, but it cannot be widespread due to the changes of climate across the world.
-Also, perenniality is lost with these hybrids.
-This loss of perenniality is a common problem with hybridization attempts.
-All other desired characteristics are present in the hybrids - large seeds, good yields, etc. However, crosses between durum wheat and T. intermedium have resulted in hybrids that do exhibit perenniality in addition to other desired characteristics (increased vigor, hardiness in colder weather, good yield).
+These hybrids perform better regarding yield and resistance than either of their parents.
+Loss of perenniality is a common problem with hybridization attempts.
+All other desired characteristics are present in the hybrids – large seeds, good yields, etc. However, crosses between durum wheat and T. intermedium have resulted in hybrids that do exhibit perenniality in addition to other desired characteristics (increased vigor, hardiness in colder weather, good yield).

 There are three general strategies for domestication of T. intermedium with the purpose of creating an alternative grain crop: